Apple Thunderbolt Display: Discontinuation and successors

 On June 23, 2016, Apple announced through a statement it was discontinuing the Thunderbolt Display and would exit the stand-alone display market.
 Apple subsequently worked with LG to design the Thunderbolt 3-enabled UltraFine line, consisting of 21.5-inch (later 24-inch) 4K and 27-inch 5K displays, which were the only displays sold by Apple from 2016 to 2019.
 In December 2019, Apple released the Pro Display XDR, the first Apple-branded display since the Thunderbolt Display's discontinuation.
 In March 2022, Apple released the Apple Studio Display, the first Apple-branded consumer display since the Thunderbolt Display's discontinuation, which similarly includes integrated speakers and a webcam.

 Compatibility

 The Thunderbolt Display drops compatibility with all previous standards, including VGA, DVI, and DisplayPort.
 It is not compatible with computers that do not have a Thunderbolt port, including pre-2011 Macs and the vast majority of desktop PCs.
-The 12-inch Retina MacBook and 2012 Mac Pro do not support Thunderbolt.
+The 12-inch Retina MacBook, 2012 Mac Pro and MacBook Neo do not support Thunderbolt.
 The following Macs support the Thunderbolt Display without an adapter: